 Gerschgorin's theorem is useful in determining the global bounds on the eigenvalues of an $n \times n$ matrix A. The term "global" means the bounds that enclose all the eigenvalues.
-We give here a simplified version for a symmetric matrix.
+Here we give a simplified version for a symmetric matrix.